-A "Change of Control Put Event" will be deemed to occur if at any time the Government of the State of Qatar ceases to own, directly or indirectly, through the Qatar Investment Authority or otherwise 50.0 per cent. of the issued share capital of the Guarantor.
+A "Change of Control Put Event" will be deemed to occur if at any time the Government of Qatar ceases to own, directly or indirectly, through the Qatar Investment Authority or otherwise 50.0 per cent. of the issued share capital of the Guarantor.